Toolkit for Ethical Engagement with Survivors

 April 14, 2026

-Importantly, the goal is not to replace Survivors as primary decision makers, but to bring these opportunities to Survivors when they are ready, and to empower them through an informed consent practice that is survivor-centered and trauma informed.
-Additionally, the goal is to strengthen how NGOs themselves engage with Survivors, to improve their response and shift towards a more ethical way of working with Survivors.
+The goal of the Toolkit is not to replace Survivors as primary decision makers, but to facilitate these requests and present opportunities to Survivors when they are ready, and to empower them through an ongoing informed consent practice that is survivor-centered and trauma-informed.
+Additionally, the goal is to strengthen how NGOs themselves engage with survivors, to improve their response and shift towards a more ethical way of working with survivors.

 The illustration portrays a real case where a visibly unwell survivor is photographed and questioned without regard for her health or wellbeing.